 This year grants totaling more than $306,000 were awarded to 13 different organizations and local governments.
 The nonprofit Sea Turtle Conservancy, which administers the Sea Turtle Grants Program, hopes the projects chosen for support this year give sea turtles a better chance at survival.

 Launched in 1996, the ‘Helping Sea Turtles Survive’ specialty license plate raises money for two important programs that benefit Florida sea turtles: the Florida Wildlife Conservation Commission’s Marine Turtle Protection Program and the Sea Turtle Grants Program, which distributes money back to the local level for turtle conservation projects.
 Funding for the grants program is awarded through a competitive application process that is open to coastal county governments, educational institutions and Florida-based nonprofit groups for projects involving research, education and conservation benefiting Florida sea turtles.

 “People often ask me whether money from the sea turtle specialty plate actually goes toward sea turtle conservation,” said Godfrey.
 “In the case of the sea turtle specialty plate, every dime supports sea turtle conservation in Florida.
 The turtle tag really is a phenomenal success, and it is supporting great things on behalf of sea turtles.”

-The sea turtle plate is the number two selling specialty tags in Florida, having sold 76,804 plates in 2009, second only to the University of Florida plate.
+The sea turtle plate was the number two selling Florida specialty tag in 2010, second only to the University of Florida plate.